 MMath Warwick (First Class, 83%).
 Software Developer at Singletrack, four-plus years of maths tutoring, and a quant-finance creator on Instagram.
 Currently building a cross-sectional momentum strategy on crypto as the capstone for the WallStreetQuants bootcamp.
 Speedcubing and lifting in between.

-A Python implementation combining three signals — recent price momentum, tweet-attention divergence (driven by tweet counts, not sentiment) and order-flow taker imbalance — applied cross-sectionally to a basket of eight Binance assets.
-Weekly rebalance with a 20bps per-side cost model, and a BTC regime filter that flips short exposure to long in bull markets.
+A Python implementation of a cross-sectional price momentum strategy applied to a basket of eight Binance assets.
+Daily rebalance with a 20bps per-side cost model and a BTC regime filter that zeros short exposure in bull markets.
+A tweet-attention divergence signal is also explored, with taker imabalance and documented as a cautionary example of overfitting.

-A 2D parameter sweep across price and tweet lookback windows shows the result is a robust neighbourhood, not a lucky local optimum.
+A 2D parameter sweep across price and tweet lookback windows shows performance is robust across a broad neighbourhood, not a lucky local optimum.

 A few things I spend time on.